7Block Labs

 Worked example: Arbitrum DAO Safe, Roles module

-• Forta query: chainId = 42161; alertName = “ExecutionFromModuleSuccess”; addresses = [0xYourDaoSafe]; bots = [oz‑gnosis‑events].
+• Forta query: Let's set it up with chainId = 42161, alertName = "ExecutionFromModuleSuccess", addresses = [0xYourDaoSafe], and bots = [oz‑gnosis‑events].

 • Escalate if:

-• module NOT in allowlist, or
+• the module isn’t on the allowlist, or

-• target NOT in allowlist, or
+• the target isn’t on the allowlist, or

-• amount > 500k, or
+• the amount goes over 500k, or

-• 3 executions in 10 minutes, or
+• there are more than 3 executions in a 10-minute span, or

 Going beyond: consuming Forta alerts inside your own bots